 Roundup is “probably carcinogenic” and has spawned lawsuits filed by people who have contracted non-Hodgkin’s lymphoma after using it.

 The safety of Roundup is questionable at best.
 The International Agency for Research on Cancer (IARC), a division of the World Health Organization (WHO), says that the chemical is “probably carcinogenic.”

 In January 2017, a California judge ruled that the state can require Monsanto to state on Roundup labels that the weed-killer may cause cancer.
-Monsanto will appeal the decision.

 Monsanto’s History Includes Agent Orange and GMOs

 Even before glyphosate research emerged, Monsanto didn’t have a glowing reputation.
 The agricultural company manufactured Agent Orange during the Vietnam war and the environmentally harmful insulation chemical PCB until the 1980’s, which they are still handling legacy liabilities for.

 Monsanto started selling glyphosate in the 1970’s.
 Its popularity, however, emerged alongside the introduction of genetically modified crops (GMOs) in the late 1990’s, which were designed to resist glyphosate.
 Through these “Roundup Ready” seeds, Monsanto has been able to control the agricultural industry, cementing glyphosate within the larger GMO debate.

 The company’s credibility continues to erode worldwide as more and more activists rail against it each year.
 In 2013, annual March Against Monsanto events started to protest glyphosate and GMOs—400 marches across 40 countries happened for the 2015 event alone.